trojanhorser/sphinx/source/buttons.rst

 add
 ~~~~~~

-Add button definiton is below:
+Add button html code example and how it is rendered is shown below:

 .. code-block:: html